-- Best Overall: Roborock S6 Pure
+- Runner Up: Roborock S6 Pure

-- Best Self-Emptying: Roomba i7+
+- Best Self Emptying: Roomba i7+

-- Best for rugs and thresholds: Dyson 360 Heurist
+- Great for Thresholds: Dyson Heurist

 Below are our in-depth reviews of each product to highlight the pros and cons, plus why we think it deserves a place in our recommendations.

-Best Overall: Roborock S6 Pure
+Runner Up: Roborock S6 Pure